crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/monitor-onboarding.md

 You can attach AWS Identity and Access Management (IAM) managed policies to the monitor user role.
 The policies give users permissions to perform certain actions, such as creating jobs in a specific Deadline Cloud application.
-Because applications depend on specific conditions in the managed policy, if you donât use the managed policies, the application might not perform as expected.
+Because applications depend on specific conditions in the managed policy, if you don’t use the managed policies, the application might not perform as expected.